Podcast: Play in new window | Download

-Here at our company we have consciously chosen to use “healthcare” as one word for our writing guide policy.
-But we certainly understand both sides of the argument.
+Our company has deliberately chosen “healthcare” for our writing guide policy.
 New compound terms can seem awkward to use for a while.
 But eventually, we all accept and conform to the change.
+But we certainly understand both sides of the argument.

-Most of us in America have already accepted the change to using “healthcare” as one word for all of its uses.
-Now it is time for the last few defiant holdouts to accept this change and start using “healthcare” as one word, not two.
-Our language, and any discussions about health, will be greatly improved by ending this battle.
+Most US citizens have already accepted the change to using “healthcare” as one word for all applications.
+Now it’s time for the last few defiant holdouts to take this opportunity and use “healthcare” as one word, not two.
+Our language, and any discussions about health, will be significantly improved by ending this battle.

 Why We Use “Healthcare”

-Why does my medical training and publishing company embrace “healthcare” as one word?
+Why does my company embrace “healthcare” as one word?
 Well, “health care”, “health-care”, and “healthcare” may have grammatically been used in different ways when these terms first came about.
 But now, in all rational practicality, it should be one word.

-The distinction between them was always a fine one – and way too subtle, obviously, to keep up.
-Before long, writers and editors alike started dropping that confusing extra space, and the hyphen, and transforming what had become a purely semantic nuance into no nuance at all.
+The distinction between them was always fine – and way too subtle to keep up.
+Before long, writers and editors started dropping that confusing extra space and the hyphen, transforming a purely semantic nuance into no nuance.

 The Reader’s Needs Come First

-At my company, our core belief is that we have an obligation to our readers and students to make everything that we publish and teach to be as easy to read and understand as possible.
-So if this means using one word versus two, or using an unpopular or grammatically incorrect hyphen in a word, or splitting an infinitive, or using extra commas, then we’ll do it.
+At my company, our core belief is that we are obligated to our readers and students to make everything we publish and teach as easy to read and understand as possible.
+So, if this means using one word versus two, using an unpopular or grammatically incorrect hyphen in a word, splitting an infinitive, or using extra commas, then we’ll do it.

 Our first and foremost duty is to our readers and students, not the grammar editors or linguists.
-Writing in a such a way as to make the reading experience clearer and more productive has nothing to do with lazy writing or poor spelling skills.
-It has to do with clarity, and common courtesy for the reader.
+Writing in such a way as to make the reading experience clearer and more productive has nothing to do with lazy writing or poor spelling skills.
+It has everything to do with clarity and common courtesy for the reader.

 “Health care”, “Health-Care”, and Healthcare” Defined

-We will frequently see all three phrases, but are unsure whether they are the same thing or not.
-Most people, including healthcare professionals, now use each one to mean the same thing.
+We will frequently see all three phrases but are unsure whether they are the same.
+Most people, including healthcare professionals, now use each to mean the same thing.
 But the usage of these terms was fundamentally different at first.
-At its most elemental definition, “health care” was a service offered by trained professionals to patients.

 “The nurses and physicians at my local hospital provide health care to the public in the surrounding towns.
 That same hospital is part of a larger healthcare system of several hospitals in the county”.

-If you were to look up “health care” or “healthcare” in several different dictionaries, or in several different writing style guides, you wouldn’t see much consistency between them.
+If you were to look up “health care” or “healthcare” in several different dictionaries or other writing style guides, you wouldn’t see much consistency between them.

-You can readily see why these definitions can get confusing and have become commingled.
-But now, many of us, in America and in the healthcare profession, accept that the term “healthcare” is now a generic way of referring to any aspect of medical care – no matter what the topic being discussed.
-Whether it’s a discussion of the diagnosis or treatment of diseases, or how that diagnosis or treatment is delivered, or how they are paid for, is now “healthcare” – one word.
+You can readily see why these definitions can get confusing and have commingled.
+Many in the U.S. now accept “healthcare” as the generic way of referring to any aspect of medical care.
+Whether it is a discussion of the diagnosis or treatment of diseases, how the treatment is delivered, or how they are paid for, the term is now “healthcare” as one word.

 What Should You Do?

 The term “healthcare” will eventually become widely accepted as one word, whether die-hard grammarians, linguists, and editors like it or not.
-Some writers claim that this acceptance has already occurred in British English, where “healthcare” as one word is used more frequently.
-Some American and Canadian publications still resist the change, still preferring both “health care” and “healthcare.”
+Some writers claim that this acceptance has already occurred in British English, where “healthcare” as one word is more common.
+Some U.S. and Canadian publications resist the change, preferring “health care” and “healthcare.”

-And supposedly Australian English falls somewhere in-between.
+And, supposedly, Australian English falls somewhere in between.
 In any event, it’s inevitable that “healthcare” will eventually be accepted as one word.
 Enough time has already passed.
-Let’s all help speed up the process and start using “healthcare” as one term for all uses.
+Let’s help speed up the process and start using “healthcare” as one term for all applications.

 • Hanes, Elizabeth.
 Health Care Or Healthcare: Which Is It?
 25 Nov.
 2013.
 Web.
 9 Sep.
 2016. (http://elizabethhanes.com/writing/health-care-or-healthcare-which-is-it)